 King's Cross Coal Drops Yard

-MFA were appointed in 2014 as heritage consultants for the proposed new retail areas within the Coal Drops Yard site.
-Working closely with a design team led by Heatherwick Studio and BAM Design, MFA performed extensive condition surveying and repair scheduling to support the project’s conservation philosophy of minimal cleaning and repairs to balance the long-term health of the historic building with maintaining a substantial ‘patina of age’ (weathering, graffiti, signage, archaeology, historic paint finishes, etc.) This is to provide the strongest possible contrast against the substantial contemporary interventions that are proposed.
+MFA were appointed through competitive interview in 2014 as the Conservation Delivery Architects for the proposed new retail areas within the Coal Drops Yard site.
+Working closely with a design team led by Heatherwick Studio and BAM Design, MFA performed extensive condition surveying and repair scheduling to support the project’s conservation philosophy of minimal cleaning and repairs to balance the long-term health of the historic building with maintaining a substantial ‘patina of age’ (weathering, graffiti, signage, archaeology, historic paint finishes, etc.) This provides the strongest possible contrast against the substantial contemporary interventions.

 Project Profile available for print and download here.